 Nosh throughout the day

 Learning how to boost your metabolism involves changing not just what you eat, but how and when you eat.
 Consuming several smaller meals instead of three large, heavy meals will help keep your metabolism and energy levels consistent throughout the day, advises dietitian Abby Sauer, registered dietitian at Abbott.

 Foods containing specific nutrients have been shown to play a role in metabolism.
 “Because your body needs help to convert carbs, protein, and fats from food into energy, eating foods high in B vitamins can help facilitate this process,” Sauer says.
 Try beans, lentils, whole grains, and most deeply colored vegetables such as kale or spinach.
-These signs suggest you could be deficient in the important vitamin B12.
+These metabolism myths are ruining your weight loss.

 Muscles aren’t just there to make your body look good—they play a key role in your metabolism.
 “Making it a habit to get up and get moving throughout the day or engaging in a weekly workout routine with forms of aerobic exercise such as walking, swimming, or cycling, can also decrease your body fat and increase lean muscle mass, which revs up your metabolism,” says Sauer.

 Incorporating light weight-lifting to your fitness routine will build up muscle strength and also boost your metabolism.
 “Muscle is hugely metabolically demanding so the more muscle, the higher the basal metabolic rate,” explains clinical nutritionist Stephanie Moore.